-A recent, well-researched review is Sweet Sensation, Realizing the dream of noninvasive glucose monitoring by Emily Waltz, Nature Biotechnology Vol. 37, April 2019, 340-

-344A.
-A review of optical methods by a long-time researcher in the field is "Noninvasive monitoring of blood glucose using optical methods for skin spectroscopy opportunities and recent advances", (Analytical and Bioanalytical Chemistry volume 411, pages 63-77 (2019).
+A well-researched review is Sweet Sensation, Realizing the dream of noninvasive glucose monitoring by Emily Waltz, Nature Biotechnology Vol. 37, April 2019, 340-344A.
+A review of optical methods by H. Michael Heise, a long-time researcher in the field is "Non-invasive monitoring of blood glucose using optical methods for skin spectroscopy-opportunities and recent advances", (Analytical and Bioanalytical Chemistry volume 411, pages 63-77 (2019).
+Another is Review: Non-Invasive Continuous Blood Glucose Measurement Techniques by Nawaz et al.

 A now-dated review is "Non-invasive glucose monitoring: Assessment of technologies and devices according to quantitative criteria," in Diabetes Research and Clinical Practice 77 (2007) 16-40 by Andrea Tura et al. A more recent review, but with less depth and analysis is by Chi-Fuk So, "Recent advances in noninvasive glucose monitoring," Medical Devices: Evidence and Research, June 2012 pp. 45-52 © 2012.
 An important source of authoritative information is the ClinicalTrials.gov website maintained by the U.S. National Institutes of Health.
-Clinical trials that will stand scrutiny are generally posted on that site, and "trials" listed by manufacturers that do not appear there are suspect.
+Clinical trials that will stand scrutiny are generally posted on that site, and "trials" listed by manufacturers that do not appear there are suspect.1